 · Physical exam - students must have a physical exam on the correct form completed at least one (1) year prior to enrollment.

-· Immunization certificate which includes the following three shots:
+· Immunization certificate which includes the following shots:

 2. Tetanus-diphtheria-acellular pertussis- (T-dap).
-One dose regardless of interval since last dose of tetanus-containing vaccine is required for students at sixth grade entry, 11 or 12 years or older, with option for Td for individuals who cannot receive pertussis containing vaccines.
+One dose regardless of interval since the last dose of tetanus-containing vaccine is required for students at sixth-grade entry, 11 or 12 years or older, with an option for Td for individuals who cannot receive pertussis-containing vaccines.